 The first shanties or traditional houses built in 1818-1819 were made from either round or squared logs and lumber was often not required.

 Lyon was also sending lumber outside the settlement.
-A notation in his Invoice book shows that he was rafting planks down the Jock and Rideau Rivers.
+A notation in his Invoice book on June 1 1824 shows that he was rafting planks down the Jock and Rideau Rivers.

 “Delivered to William Hobbs the under mentioned quantity of Deal Plank, Twelve hundred Pieces of Eleven Inch Stuff And Five hundred and Ninety four Nine Inch Ditto, the whole to be delivered in a safe condition at the Rideau Falls,…The above not delivered owing to ditto not being Properly rafted, now Lying at Half Moon Bay.” ( this would have been Half Moon Bay on the Jock)

 After Lyon’s death in 1851, his estate was put up for sale.
 An advertisement in “The British Colonist” described the mill.
 “The Saw Mill which is built partly of stone and partly frame, contains one Upright Saw, capable of cutting three thousand of stuff in twenty-four hours; a thirty-six inch Circular, quite new and newly fitted up; there is plenty of spare room for putting up other machinery.”